One of Us Is Lying

 Jodi Picoult and Samantha van Leer

 Delilah and Oliver can finally be together in the real world.
 But in order to maintain Oliver’s presence, Edgar had to take his place in the fairytale story where Oliver really belongs.
 As Oliver struggles to acclimate to the new and unfamiliar setting outside his story, he must impersonate Edgar well enough to fool Edgar’s mother and to fit in at school.
 When another portal between the story and the real world opens, two more characters swap for real life counterparts, leaving Delilah and Oliver to untangle the mess.
-For both of them, one thing is certain: … Continue reading
+For both of them, one thing … Continue reading

 The Here and Now by Ann Brashares

 Prenna lives a closely guarded life of secrecy, a tightrope walk between fitting in and remaining unnoticed.
 Twelve unbreakable rules govern her behavior.
 Those who break them meet accident or relocation.
 So when Prenna befriends Ethan, a boy from school, she risks everything.
 Then she discovers that her people, immigrants from more than eighty years in the future, aren’t trying to stop the terrible future from happening, as they once claimed.
 And her father, who failed to make the journey with her, didn’t abandon the family as she’s been told.
-If she and Ethan are to save them all, they must follow the … Continue reading
+If she and Ethan are to save them all, they must … Continue reading

 These Shallow Graves